SpellholdStudios/Isra_NPC/README.md

 - TOTO Added EET compatibility.

-- rh#israj.d, valerie.d: fixed wrong tutu variables and added a workaround to patch right states according to the games.
+- rh#israj.d and valerie.d: fixed wrong tutu variables and added a workaround to patch right states according to the games.
 - Updated cpmvars files.
 - Cleaned up old ids entries patch replaced with more recent BG2 Fixpack one and removed animate.ids patching that was ruining Infinity Animations fixes if installed after IA.
 - Simplified area type flagging and Tutu area script assignment patching.